 As the name hints, this TV miniseries tells the story of the iconic Metro-Goldwyn-Mayer Studios, featuring Patrick Stewart as the host.
 The DVD is fairly expensive, but you’ll find it available for either rent or purchase on various streaming services.

 If you prefer things black and white with a hint of mystery, film noir is probably one of your favorite genres, meaning you should absolutely see Film Noir: Bringing Darkness to Light.
-This one can be tough to track down, but fortunately this is another one you can watch on YouTube.
+This one can be tough to track down, unfortunately.

 An entire documentary dedicated to not just a single movie, but a single scene may sound absurd, until you realize the scene the movie is about and the effect it had on the film world as a whole.

 Buster Keaton was a major force in the world of film comedy, and this documentary dives deep into both his work and his life in general.
 This is a cheap and easy rental on a number of different streaming services.

 This 2009 documentary focuses on Disney films between the early 1980s and the mid 90s.

 If names like Who Framed Roger Rabbit, Aladdin, and The Lion King bring a smile to your face, it’s worth paying for a month of Disney+ to watch this documentary and a few of the films it focuses on.

 The idea of the midnight movie carries a type of excitement with it, which is why this movie focuses on them.